How to Grow Cornus common name Dogwood

 To get the best effect, plant a group 3/4/5+ together.
 To show off the coloured stems at their best plant Cornus where they will be back lit by the low winter sun, or the sun will strike the red stems.

 This group of Cornus will grow in any type of soil, in sun or partial shade, although to get the best winter stem colour grow in full sun.
 Dogwoods are a tough, grow anywhere shrub and this includes moist and damp soil.
 They are commonly seen in semi wild conditions growing alongside brooks and streams where the soil is damp.
-I have some growing alongside a stream in very boggy conditions.
+In one of my gardens I had Cornus growing alongside a stream in very boggy conditions.
 I have also seen them growing well in supermarket landscaping on poor soil and with little or no attention, and still looking good.

 Pruning Cornus for winter colour

-This type of cornus is cut back hard in early spring around mid-March, (after the first year or two once the shrub is established) to around 20 centimetres as per the image.
+Prune Cornus hard in early spring around mid-March, (after the first year or two once the shrub is established) to around 20 centimetres as per the image.
 It looks savage but coppicing Cornus does not harm the shrub.
-It grows back the same year, and it is essential to get good colour in the winter stems the following year.
+It grows back the same year, and cutting back is essential to get good colour in the winter stems the following year.

-In addion newly cut Cornus when it is most pliable makes an ideal base for a Christmas Wreath.
+In addition, newly cut Cornus when at it's most pliable, makes an ideal base for a Christmas Wreath.

 Video How to Prune and Coppice Cornus